Unlocking Film Heritage: National Screen and Sound Archive of Wales (NSSAW)

 NSSAW (part of National Library of Wales) holds a film collection of over 5 million feet of film that represents Welsh culture and life in Wales from the late 19th Century through to the 21st Century.
 Over 700 titles were made available free online during the UFH project.
 There are newsreels, advertisements, commercial and amateur films including: a phantom train ride through Conwy railway station (1898), an athletics and horse racing event at the Cardiff Stadium (1911), the Marquis of Anglesey's children playing with their nannies (1922), David Lloyd George with his pet dogs (c.
 1929), Men Against Death (1933), a restoration of the first Welsh language feature film: Y Chwarelwr (The Quarryman) (1935), agricultural shows around Wales from the 1940s, majorettes at various carnivals in the Dulais Valley from the 1950s to 1970s, Tiger Bay and the Rainbow Club (1960), Tryweryn – The Story of a Valley (1969) and an Oscar winning documentary on Dylan Thomas (1962).

 Northern Ireland Screen (NIS)

 Northern Ireland Screen worked together a host of organisations including National Museums Northern Ireland, UTV, Tourism NI and the Irish Film Archive.
 About 200 pieces of cine film was digitised and preserved through the project.

 Screen Archive South East (SASE)

-SASE contributed with about 400 films and material is a mixture of publicity films, amateur films, local news films, films originally designed as public records, industrial films, advertisements, short fiction and animation.
+SASE contributed about 400 films and material is a mixture of publicity films, amateur films, local news films, films originally designed as public records, industrial films, advertisements, short fiction and animation.